Marian University, Indianapolis, IN

 • Board of Trustees, The Children’s House Elementary School

-2012-present; Board member for The Children’s House, Montessori Elementary School.
+2012-2016; Board member for The Children’s House, Montessori Elementary School.
 Coordinated new marketing strategies, including NPR advertising, website redesign, and attendance at school fairs.
 Helped to increase enrollment from 19 students to 43 within one school year.
 (Goal was 40 enrolled students.)

 • Scholarly Consultant